The avocado is a rather unique fruit.

-- Vitamin K: 26% of the RDA.
+- Vitamin K: 26% of the daily value (DV)

-- Folate: 20% of the RDA.
+- Folate: 20% of the DV

-- Vitamin C: 17% of the RDA.
+- Vitamin C: 17% of the DV

-- Potassium: 14% of the RDA.
+- Potassium: 14% of the DV

-- Vitamin B5: 14% of the RDA.
+- Vitamin B5: 14% of the DV

-- Vitamin B6: 13% of the RDA.
+- Vitamin B6: 13% of the DV

-- Vitamin E: 10% of the RDA.
+- Vitamin E: 10% of the DV

 This is coming with 160 calories, 2 grams of protein and 15 grams of healthy fats.
-Although it contains 9 grams of carbs, 7 of those are fiber so there are only 2 "net" carbs, making this a low-carb friendly plant food.
+Although it contains 9 grams of carbs, 7 of those are fiber, so there are only 2 net carbs, making this a low-carb friendly plant food.

 Avocado is a green, pear-shaped fruit often called an “alligator pear.”
 It is loaded with healthy fats, fiber and various important nutrients.

 Potassium is an important mineral that most people don’t get enough of.
 Avocados are very high in potassium, which should support healthy blood pressure levels.

-Again, avocado is a high fat food.
+Avocado is a high-fat food.

 In fact, 77% of the calories in it are from fat, making it one of the fattiest plant foods in existence.

-This is a monounsaturated fatty acid that is also the major component in olive oil and believed to be responsible for some of its beneficial effects.
+But they don’t just contain any fat.
+The majority of the fat in avocado is oleic acid — a monounsaturated fatty acid that is also the major component of olive oil and believed to be responsible for some of its health benefits.

 A distinction is often made between soluble and insoluble fiber.

-A 100 gram (3.5 ounce) serving of avocado contains 7 grams of fiber, which is 27% of the recommended daily amount.
+A 3.5-ounce (100-gram) serving of avocado packs 7 grams of fiber, which is 27% of the RDA.

-About 25% of the fiber in avocado is soluble, while 75% is insoluble (15).
+About 25% of the fiber in avocado is soluble, while 75% is insoluble (

 Heart disease is the most common cause of death in the world (

-It is known that several blood markers are linked to an increased risk.
+It’s known that several blood markers are linked to an increased risk.

 This includes cholesterol, triglycerides, inflammatory markers, blood pressure and various others.